 Who should engage home medical services?

 There could be various reasons why people engage home medical services.
 For those with limited mobility, travelling can be an arduous task.
 Many even miss medical appointments due to mobility constraints.
 In the scenario where one is unwilling or unable to leave home to get the care they need, home medical services could be a viable solution.

 For instance, a person with dementia may not be comfortable leaving the familiarity of their homes.
 It can take a lot of time and effort to convince them to leave their homes to get the care they need.
 Find out more about some of the challenges one may face when caring for someone with dementia here.

 Besides mobility concerns, home medical services can simply be a convenient option to get medical care.
 From doctor’s consultations to simple surgical procedures, home medical is an option that allows you or your loved one the comfort of resting at home while receiving care.
 In the unfortunate incident of a passing of a loved one at home, the issuance of death certification can also be done at home by a house call doctor.

 Anyone can engage in-home medical services.
 It is simply an option for those who want to get professional medical care at home.

 Here are some ways home medical services can help you and your loved ones:

 The next time you seek medical advice, consider a house call doctor instead.
 These doctors conduct house visits, where you will be able to receive comprehensive care assessments and continuous management of chronic conditions, right from the comfort of your home.

-For common ailments or chronic conditions, a simple teleconsultation may be sufficient.
 Through a video call, the doctor on the other side of the line will be able to give you the medical advice you need.
 This is especially useful for the diagnosis of common medical problems, post-treatment check-ins and follow-up for chronic care.